mukuldeep/OSSAVE/README.md

 # OSSAVE : Open Source Simple Android Video Editor (in active development)

 The Idea is to create a simple pluggable video editor for android, at the same time, keeping it open source.
+EASY to USE with AI ENABLED features

 - Flow
   - Select videos/audios/images from Local Storage